Custom Metadata

 - Add a documentation link to a specific package

 The matching criteria for package metadata is displayed when creating metadata.
-Use the rspm create metadata
+Use the rspm create metadata or rspm create bulk-metadata commands to create new metadata, and rspm list metadata command to list them.

 Terminal